Kroger lifts annual forecasts as online grocery investments click

-(Reuters) -Kroger Co raised its forecast for annual profit on Thursday, betting that its quick pickup and delivery services will encourage consumers to order groceries online even as they begin dining out again.
+(Reuters) -Kroger Co raised its forecast for annual profit on Thursday, betting that its quick pickup and delivery services will encourage Americans to order groceries online even as they dine out again.

-The company has bolstered its business through its “Restock Kroger” program and its partnership with UK-based Ocado Group Plc to use robots to more quickly stock, sort and dispatch goods.

-The operator of Ralphs and Fred Meyer stores has also tied-up with third parties such as Instacart to handle deliveries.
+The company’s focus on private labels, use of robots to more quickly stock and dispatch goods through a partnership with Ocado and tie-ups with third parties for deliveries are expected to help Kroger sustain a rapid online sales growth seen since 2019.

-The investments have paid off, with Kroger posting triple-digit growth in online sales since the beginning of 2019, even as Amazon.com Inc and big-box rivals Walmart Inc and Target Corp doubled down on grocery.
+First-quarter digital sales jumped 16% at Kroger, even as Amazon.com Inc and big-box rivals Walmart Inc and Target Corp doubled down on grocery.

-“‘Grocery retail’ might soon be known as ‘grocery-tech’, given the way companies like Kroger are racing to transition from big-box brick-and-mortar to digitally-enabled infrastructure, and logistics companies,” Third Bridge analyst Nyree Hinton said.

-In the first quarter ended May 22, Kroger’s digital sales jumped 16%.
+“The customers continue to like to shop online ...
+When they shop (online and in stores), our retention rate is incredibly high,” Chief Executive Officer William McMullen said on a post-earnings call.

 “We do not believe most investors expected a print this strong, nor a guidance raise this substantial,” J.P.
 Morgan analyst Ken Goldman said.

-Shares of Kroger, which unveiled a $1 billion share repurchase program, were down in a broadly weaker market.
+Shares of Kroger, which unveiled a $1 billion buyback program, jumped 3%.
+They have gained about 23% this year, compared to a 12% gain for the broader S&P 500 index

+The company expects at-home food consumption to soften as reopenings gather pace, even as customers shop more frequently after a year of consolidated trips.

+First-quarter revenue came in above pre-pandemic levels at $41.3 billion, above Refinitiv IBES estimates of $39.78 billion.

 Reporting by Praveen Paramasivam in Bengaluru; Editing by Sriraj Kalluvila